-- Removal and processing of salt waste from HLW tanks at SRS and startup preparations for the Salt Waste Processing Facility. - Operation of HLW facilities at SRS including Saltstone and the Defense Waste Processing Facility. - Bulk waste removal and cleaning of HLW tanks at Hanford and SRS. - Development of a treatment method for organic-bearing HLW in Tank 48 at SRS. - HLW tank structural integrity at SRS and the Hanford Site and implementation of corrosion controls. - Conduct of operations and work planning in the tank farms at the Hanford Site and SRS. - Design and testing of waste feed mixing and delivery systems at Hanford tank farms. - Design of supplemental processing and treatment of waste from Hanford and SRS tanks. - Ventilation system upgrades to Hanford double-shell tanks. - Startup testing and transition to operations at the Integrated Waste Treatment Unit at INL.
+- Removal and processing of salt waste from HLW tanks at SRS and preliminary startup preparations for the Salt Waste Processing Facility. - Operation of HLW facilities at SRS including Saltstone and the Defense Waste Processing Facility. - Bulk waste removal and cleaning of HLW tanks at Hanford and SRS. - HLW tank structural integrity at the Hanford Site and implementation of corrosion controls. - Conduct of operations and work planning in the tank farms at the Hanford Site and SRS. - Design and testing of waste feed mixing and delivery systems at Hanford tank farms. - Design of supplemental processing and treatment of waste from Hanford tanks. - Ventilation system upgrades to Hanford double-shell tanks. - Operations at the Integrated Waste Treatment Unit at INL. - Maintenance program at the Waste Encapsulation and Storage Facility.